TarmoJussila/hemmo/README.md

 **Hemmo** is a classic platformer game with a nostalgic atmosphere.
 In this game you are playing as Hemmo the French bulldog.
 Hemmo has found himself at a difficult situation where all his masks have been lost.
 Can you help Hemmo find all the lost masks and make Hemmo feel *funky* again?

->NOTICE: You can find the Global Game Jam 2021 version of the game from [the release page](https://github.com/TarmoJussila/Hemmo/releases/tag/global-game-jam-2021).
+>NOTICE: You can find the original Global Game Jam 2021 version of the game from [the release page](https://github.com/TarmoJussila/Hemmo/releases/tag/global-game-jam-2021).

 # History